-Certificates of compliance – information for gas fitters
+Certificates of compliance - gas fitting

 Only people with an appropriate licence can legally fill out a gas certificate of compliance and certify work.
 Refer to the Plumbers, Gas Fitters and Electricians Act 1995 for a definition of plumbing, gas and electrical work and the requirements for a person to hold an appropriate licence.